Democratic White House candidates make their pitch at Iowa dinner

 Biden indirectly cast doubt on that idea, touting his rival proposal to build on President Barack Obama’s signature Affordable Care Act with a government-run option.
 He added pointedly he would do it “without taxing the middle class.”

-Buttigieg plugged his “Medicare for All Who Want It” plan, which would make a government-run plan available, and said it would make it “your decision whether and when you want it.”
+Buttigieg plugged his “Medicare for All Who Want It” plan, which would make a government-run plan available, and said it would be “your decision” whether to use it.

+U.S. Senator Amy Klobuchar said Democrats need to choose a nominee with broad appeal who can “bring in independents, and yes, even a few moderate Republicans.”

 Warren, a leader of the party’s progressive wing, criticized candidates who “nibble around the edges” and said they would not be able to win the White House.